NagabhushanSN95/Notes-Manager/03) Image to PDF Generator/README.md

 # Image to PDF Generator

 This script renames the scanned images in the `Images` directory using the data given in `Bookmarks` file.
-Then it converts the images into PDFs using `imagemagick` tool.
+Then it scales the images to A4 size and converts the images into PDFs using `imagemagick` tool.
 Then it merges the individual PDF files into a single PDF file using `pdftk` tool.
 Then it adds meta-data and bookmarks from the respective files into the PDF file.

    So, in brief, this script generates a full-fledged PDF notes from scanned images.